Scott Jackson was named the seventh head coach of Liberty's baseball program on July 17, 2016.

 Since his time with the Flames, Jackson has spent the last eight seasons as an assistant coach and recruiting coordinator at North Carolina.
 Jackson worked with the Tar Heels offense, as well as hitting, base running and infield play.

 During his eight seasons in Chapel Hill, N.C., Jackson helped North Carolina post a 345-156 record, make three College World Series appearances (2009, 2011 and 2013), advance to six-straight NCAA Regionals (2009-14) and win the 2013 ACC Championship.

 Prior the 2013 season, Jackson was recognized by Baseball America as one of the top assistant coaches in the country.

 During the Tar Heels' run to the 2011 College World Series, North Carolina had one of its top scoring seasons in school history.
 The Tar Heels finished the year ranked No. 10 in the country with 452 runs score.
 Jackson's batters proved to be patient hitters, finishing the year ranked No. 2 in the country in walks (358).

 North Carolina had continued success at the plate during the 2012 season, finishing the year ranked No. 4 in the nation in walks (304).
 The following season, the Tar Heels led the country in hits (759), runs (542) and walks (369).

-Since joining the coaching staff at North Carolina in 2009, Jackson helped the Tar Heels have 44 players selected in the Major League Baseball Draft.
+After joining the coaching staff at North Carolina in 2009, Jackson helped the Tar Heels have 44 players selected in the Major League Baseball Draft.

 North Carolina's top offensive selection in 2016 was outfielder Tyler Ramirez, who was a seventh-round selection by the Oakland Athletics.
 He finished the 2016 season hitting .333, with 11 doubles, eight home runs, 47 RBI and a .540 slugging percentage.